How To Apply & Eligibility

 - Are companies with multi-year track records; start-ups are typically served in the school's Starting New Ventures curriculum rather than the STAR program

-All Kenan-Flagler Business School students interested in participating in STAR should demonstrate in their application that they have taken other courses and/or had experiences that have provided significant opportunities for team problem solving.
-A required course to participate in STAR is the Consulting Skills and Frameworks course (BUSI 554 or MBA 828).
-You must have already taken the course or be taking it concurrently with the STAR project.
+All Kenan-Flagler Business School students interested in participating in STAR and STAR Virtual should demonstrate in their application that they have taken other courses and/or had experiences that have provided significant opportunities for team problem solving.
+A recommended course to participate in STAR is the Consulting Skills and Frameworks course (BUSI 554 or MBA 828).
 Other examples of good academic or practical experience include an APPLES service learning course, a project management course, and summer internships in consulting or business, with hands-on teamwork.